A Buddy System Strategy for Air-Sharing Diving Emergencies

 - You have 110 bar, your buddy has 90 bar.

 - You have 90 bar, your buddy is likely to have __ bar?

-In the example above, you can anticipate that when you reach 90 bar, your buddy should now be very close to their reserve air level (50 bar).
+In the example above, you can anticipate that when you reach 90 bar, your dive buddy should now be very close to their reserve air level (50 bar).
 You will know the dive is nearly over.
-It is time for you to start paying close attention to your buddy, to confirm their air and start your ascent.
+It is time for you to start paying close attention to your dive buddy, confirm their air, and start your ascent.

 In the space of the dive, you can predict that when you reach 90 bar of air remaining, your buddy is likely to be at, or close to, their own air reserve level.
 That becomes your warning trigger.
 Once reached, you have to do something about it.

-If you are pro-actively observing, then you will immediately notice any symptoms of air depletion stress in your buddy; shortened breathing, wide eyes, rapid head and arm movements, the desperate grab for an SPG… and your alternate air source will be rapidly deployed and waiting a couple of inches from their mouth.
+If you are pro-actively observing, then you will immediately notice any symptoms of air depletion stress in your buddy; shortened breathing, wide eyes, rapid head, and arm movements, the desperate grab for an SPG; and your alternate air source will be rapidly deployed and waiting a couple of inches from their mouth.
 Salvation is immediately on hand, and a panicked diver scenario is avoided.
-The air sharing ascent should be calm, methodical and satisfying…. just like it was when you practised it in training.
+The air-sharing ascent should be calm, methodical, and satisfying; just like it was when you practiced it in training.

 Originally posted 2018-11-05 06:10:51.